 Audiences for Specialised Film in English Regions

-This website allows data from ‘Beyond the Multiplex: audiences for specialised film in English regions’ (BtM) to be searched, explored, and visualised in various ways (see About the Project).
-For example, it provides a way to examine how film audiences form around specialised and mainstream film, how people’s personal film journeys are shaped, and the geographies of film exhibition provision within each of the four English regions.
-It also shows how mixed-methods research can be used to develop meaningful theory in film and audience studies from an empirical base.
+This website allows data from ‘Beyond the Multiplex: audiences for specialised film in English regions’ (see Project Background) to be searched, explored, and visualised.
+It provides various ways to examine how film audiences form around specialised and mainstream film, how people’s personal film journeys are shaped, and geographies of film exhibition provision within each of the four English regions.
+It also demonstrates how mixed methods research can be used to develop meaningful theory from an empirical base in film and audience studies (see Outputs).

 Using this site

-The Search tool enable the research data to be examined and explored, the Ontology provides detail on specific concepts within the data, while the various Data visualisations provide useful insights into various aspects of how film features within people’s lives, and the processes through which film audiences form.
+The search tool provides a way to examine and explore the research data, the ontology provides detail on specific concepts within the data, while the various data visualisations provide useful insights into various aspects of how film features within people’s lives, and the processes through which film audiences form.

-The individual datasets underpinning the Ontology, Search, and Data visualisation tools can be downloaded from the University of Glasgow Enlighten data repository, and may be used in secondary research under a creative commons attribution 4.0 license (CC_BY_4.0).
+The separate datasets underpinning the ontology, search, and data visualisation (set out below) tools can each be downloaded from the University of Glasgow Enlighten data repository.
+They may be used in secondary research without restriction under a creative commons attribution 4.0 (CC-BY-4.0) license:

-- A three-wave survey captures patterns of film watching across the four English regions, including demographics, film taste, film watching frequency, collective film watching and film watching venues and media.
+- Responses to a three-wave survey (N=5071 / n=547 / n=317) which capture patterns of film watching across the four English regions over time, including demographics, film taste, film watching frequency, collective film watching and film watching venues and media.

 - 16 film-elicitation groups examine the narratives and thematic components of specialised films to better understand the interpretative resources audiences bring to watching film.

 - An analysis of 114 key film policy and industry documents identifies policy and industry trends around specialised films.